WGSA members can enter their work in fifteen (14) different categories. Click on a category to find out more information:

 - Internet or mobile device transmission

-- All unproduced scripts must be registered with the WGSA Script Registry before submission.
+- All unproduced scripts must be registered with the WGSA Script Registry before submission (or any recognised registry like the CIPC and WGA).

 - Eligibility is contingent on the receipt by the WGSA of the entry fee, a correctly completed WGSA Muse Awards Entry Form and the required supporting documentation.
 A PDF copy of the screenplay or script, which does not identify the name of the author, either on the cover page or on any of the screenplay or script pages.